Elected Official? Create newsletters in minutes, not hours.

 👉 Read the Santa Monica Daily Press recap

 🔹 Baywatch came back where it belongs.
 For five days this past week, red lifeguard uniforms and slow-motion beach sprints returned to Santa Monica State Beach.
 Fox and Fremantle's long-awaited reboot of the iconic series, headed for a 2026-27 premiere, filmed along our coastline, with Stephen Amell starring as the grown-up Hobie Buchannon.
 The original Baywatch filmed extensively here between 1989 and 1999 and helped put our red uniforms and blue lifeguard towers into global pop culture.
 At its peak, the show drew 1.1 billion weekly viewers in more than 200 countries.
+FUN FACT!
+My mom was the makeup artist on the original pilot and first season of Baywatch.

 → 💡 A small Santa Monica wink: Original cast member Erika Eleniak returns as Shauni McClain, now written into the new series as a Santa Monica city councilwoman.
 I will take it.